mwgeurts/viewray_fielduniformity/README.md

 ## Compatibility and Requirements

-This tool has been tested with ViewRay version 3.5 treatment software and Sun Nuclear IC Profiler software version 3.3.1.31111, and MATLAB 8.3 and 8.4.
-The Parallel Computing toolbox (versions 6.4 and 6.5 tested and a CUDA-compatible GPU are required to run GPU based interpolation (CPU interpolation is automatically supported if not present).
+This tool has been tested with ViewRay version 3.5 treatment software and Sun Nuclear IC Profiler software version 3.3.1.31111, and MATLAB 8.3 through 8.5.
+The Parallel Computing toolbox (versions 6.4 through 6.6 tested and a CUDA-compatible GPU are required to run GPU based interpolation (CPU interpolation is automatically supported if not present).

 ## Measurement Instructions